mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![Monitoring messages](/assets/images/Monitoring_Messages.png)

-To view detail information on any one of the callback, click on the operation - in this example _GET /parties/MSISDN/0001_ persented as a _blue button_.
+To view detail information on any one of the callback, click on the operation - in this example _GET /parties/MSISDN/0001_ presented as a _blue button_.

 If you recall the [Architecture Diagram](/documents/Mojaloop-Self-Testing-Tool.md#7-architecture) mentioned earlier, under messages, you'll notice, Version negotiation, Schema Validation and Additional validations;

-Clicking on the _+_ to the left of the expanded list on the main page to view detail related to that specific timeline message.
+Clicking on the _+_ to the left of the expanded list on the main window to view detail related to that specific timeline message.

 ![Expanded monitoring messages](/assets/images/Expand_Monitoring_Messages.png)